Cerenaut/agi/README.md

 ## This repository

+This repository contains algorithm code and a framework to execute repeatable and fully logged / inspectable experiments.
+Every piece of data used in the algorithms can be retrospectively analyzed using graphical tools you write *after* you discover there's a bug...

-AGIEF makes it easy to set up repeatable and logged experiments.
-It consists of a simple graphical UI, an Interprocess layer for distributed coordination and communication, and base classes for the entities that you need for building an AGI experiment.
-The system architecture is shown [here](https://github.com/ProjectAGI/agi/blob/master/doc/AGIEF%20Experimental%20System.pdf).
+The code includes a simple graphical UI, an interprocess layer for distributed coordination and communication, and base classes for the entities that you need for building an AGI experiment.

+We also include implementations of many algorithms from the AI and ML literature.

 ## Code structure